 If you visit after veraison occurs (changing of the grape skin color), you are welcome to try small samples of the grapes growing here.
 The tartness comes from the tannins found in the skins.
 Also chew the seeds, if they are nutty these grapes are in the “window of ripeness” and if they are still green you know these grapes have a ways to go before their harvest date.

-St. Supéry offers a wide variety of educational experiences available to the general public – all are available via appointment only.
+St. Supéry offers a wide variety of unique and educational experiences available to the general public – all are available via appointment only.
 Some of these include wines that are paired with produce from the ranch and the estate, a sensory tasting that focuses on the five primary red Bordeaux varietals, an Ampelography Master Class with a noted viticulturist, a Cabernet Sauvignon focused tasting, and a sensory class that explores the nuances of various wine aromas.
 These events are all listed on their website and tickets can be purchased online in advance.

 For a short while, St. Supéry was offering a private off-road vineyard tour of the Dollarhide Ranch – with views of not only the premium vineyards but also of a number of lakes on the property, heirloom fruit orchards and an olive grove.
 The visit at the time included a tasting of the Dollarhide Vineyard wines which were paired with fresh produce from their gardens.
 Then you were driven back to St. Supéry for a special lunch paired with more of their estate wines.
 We will update this if this experience is once again offered.
 In the meantime, all experiences now offered are only provided at their estate property in Rutherford.